TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BroadcastChannels/Index.rst

 Broadcast channels
 ==================

-It is possible to send broadcast messages from anywhere in TYPO3 that are listened to via JavaScript.
+It is possible to send broadcast messages from anywhere in TYPO3 that are listened to via `JavaScript`:pn:.

 .. warning::